pedroac/nonce4php/README.md

 ### Options

-It's possible to select the random nonce value generator and the expire interval:
+Besides the nonces cache storage, it's possible to select the random nonce value generator and the expiration interval:

 ```php
 <?php